DIETETIC INTERNSHIP POLICIES & PROCEDURESInsurance Requirements

 The affiliated entity will provide the same emergency medical care to the intern as would be given to employees.
 Payment for the treatment rendered for the illness or injury will be the responsibility of the intern.Background Check Requirements

-The Baylor University Dietetic Internship requires all interns to complete a background (criminal) check.
-During the week of orientation (1 week before official classes start) several of the practice sites will conduct a background check.
+The Dietetic Internship requires all interns, in collaboration with Baylor’s Coordinator of Internship Operations, to complete a background (criminal) check, prior to starting the internship to comply with external agency requirements.
 In the case of a criminal record, the intern may not be eligible to complete the necessary learning experiences in various facilities and would therefore not be able to complete the dietetic internship.

 Each supervised practice site may have additional requirements.
 These must be met by the intern in order to participate in supervised practice at that site.
-These include, but may not be limited to:
+These may include, but are not limited to:

 Complaints and grievances specific to the DI will be filed and handled in the following manner.